swagger-api/swagger.io-docs/docs/spec-explained/api-host-and-base-path.md

 ### Omitting host and scheme

 `host` and `scheme` can be omitted for a more dynamic association.
-In this case the host and scheme used to serve the API documentation will be used for API calls.
+In this case, the host and scheme used to serve the API documentation will be used for API calls.
 For example, if Swagger UI-based documentation is hosted at *https://api.example.com/apidocs/index.html*, "try it out" API calls will be directed to *https://api.example.com*.

 ### FAQ